SK00BY/SK00BY-LINUX-SKIN-CHANGER/README.md

 3. This is code that is already in the skins.h file and will change your skins
 4. If you want to change the default skins I have set just find the CS-GO skins file and paste it here
+5. Lastly I recommend using Visual Studio to modify any of the code